Many creators have this preconceived notion that the only way to make money with their craft is to amass a large following.

 “I think it’s a matter of knowing how to give people something special,” Dana explained.
 “There is that personal connection there.
 Our fans and the people that support us — they know they’re helping build something that they’re involved in.”

-These personal rewards keep their patrons invested, and the supporters are good about telling Greg and Dana what works and what doesn’t.
+These personal benefits keep their patrons invested, and the supporters are good about telling Greg and Dana what works and what doesn’t.
 Anytime they have an event or a live stream, they offer people the opportunity to give feedback, something they believe has been really important.

 “Sometimes people are a bit shy about it, and you have to read between the lines.
 And the easiest way to read between the lines to see what they’re engaging with.
 They make it obvious between the post they like or the things that they show up for … and they wouldn’t do that unless they really were into it,” Greg said.